Choice-free duality for orthocomplemented lattices by means of spectral spaces: Introduction

 Note that the topological representation just described depends on the Axiom of Choice, as the proof of Alexander's Subbase Theorem assumes the Ultrafilter Theorem, whose proof depends upon Zorn's Lemma, which is equivalent to the Axiom of Choice.
 We refer to \cite{herrlich,rubin} for an in-depth exposition concerning how the above choice-principles hang together.
 The indispensability of the Axiom of Choice within Goldblatt's representation is a common facet among related topological representation theorems of various classes of ordered algebraic structures.
 Indeed, Stone's representation of Boolean algebras via Stone spaces in \cite{stone1}, Priestley's representation of distributive lattices via Priestley spaces in \cite{priestly}, Esakia's representation of Heyting algebras via Esakia spaces in \cite{esakia,esakia1}, and J\'onsson and Tarski's representation of modal algebras via modal spaces in \cite{jonsson}, all depend upon some nonconstructive choice principle.

 It was however recently demonstrated by Bezhanishvili and Holliday in \cite{bezhanishvili} that a choice-free topological representation of Boolean algebras is achievable, one which is independent of the Boolean Prime Ideal Theorem.
-Whereas Stone's choice-dependent representation for Boolean algebras shows that any Boolean algebra $B$ be can represented via the clopen sets of a Stone space $X$, Bezhanishvili and Holliday demonstrated independently of the Boolean Prime Ideal Theorem that every Boolean algebra $B$ arises via the compact open subsets of a spectral space $X$, which are also regular open in the Alexandroff topology $\mathcal{UP}(X,\leqslant)$ where $\leqslant\subseteq X\times X$ is the specialization order over $X$.
+Whereas Stone's choice-dependent representation for Boolean algebras shows that any Boolean algebra $B$ be can represented via the clopen sets of a Stone space $X$, Bezhanishvili and Holliday demonstrated independently of the Boolean Prime Ideal Theorem that every Boolean algebra $B$ arises via the compact open subsets of a spectral space $X$, which are also regular open in the Alexandroff topology $\mathcal{UP}(X,\leqslant)$ where $\leqslant$ is the specialization order over $X$.
 In addition, they established a choice-free categorical dual equivalence between the category of Boolean algebras and Boolean homomomorphisms and a the dual category of upper Vietoris spaces and spectral $p$-morphisms.

 Their techniques stemmed from Stone's observation in \cite{stone2} that distributive lattices can be represented via the compact open subsets of a subclass of spectral spaces as well as Tarski's discovery in \cite{tarski1,tarski2} that the regular open subsets of a spectral space give rise to a Boolean algebra.
 In addition, they incorporated techniques developed by Vietoris in \cite{vietoris} as the subclass of spectral spaces they employ can also be shown as arising as the hyperspace of closed non-empty subsets of a Stone space that comes equipped with the upper Vietoris topology.
-Lastly, the duality established in \cite{bezhanishvili} can be viewed as a special case of Jipsen and Moshier's duality for arbitrary lattices developed in \cite{moshier} modulo the fact that the Jipsen-Moshier duality makes use of the nonconstructive Prime Ideal Theorem.
+The duality established in \cite{bezhanishvili} is closely related to Jipsen and Moshier's duality for arbitrary lattices developed in \cite{moshier} in that they both use spaces of all (proper) filters.
+More general duality results include a work by Hofman, Mislove, and Stralka~\cite{hms} for semilattices and another by Gonz\'alez and Jansana~\cite{gj2016} for posets.